vitaly-t/pg-promise-demo/README.md

 for all the underlying technologies.**

-This is an advanced demo to show the best practices of using [pg-promise], and managing your database layer in general:
+This is an advanced demo to show the best practices of using [pg-promise], and managing your database layer in general.

+It also shows how to organize an enterprise-level database application, with consideration for an ever-growing database complexity and involvement of many developers through an extensive period of time.

+Database aspects implemented in the demo:

 * The best way to organize your database module
 * How to organize and use database repositories